Skip to main content

 There are 2 popular kinds of exchanges:

 1. Order book: a global list of buy & sell orders, with possibly a matching engine that matches overlapping prices.
-Examples of this are CEXs (ex: Binance), NFT marketplaces (ex: OpenSea), many DEXs on UTXO models (sprkfi, museliswap), and many ZK-powered DEXs (LuminaDEX, Renegade)
+Examples of this include CEXs (ex: Binance), NFT marketplaces (ex: OpenSea), many DEXs using UTXO models (sprkfi, museliswap), and many ZK-powered DEXs (LuminaDEX, Renegade).

-2. AMM (Automated Market Makers): buy & sell orders are executed directly as a programmatically against liquidity pools which automatically updates the price based on a formula.
-Examples of this are Uniswap, PancakeSwap, Curve
+2. AMM (Automated Market Makers): buy & sell orders are executed directly against liquidity pools which automatically (programmatically) updates the price based on a formula.
+Examples of this include Uniswap, PancakeSwap and Curve.

 AMMs are often used in decentralized blockchain settings because they tend to have lower gas fees (no need for market makers to change their orderbook orders if the price deviates too much, and no need for a matching engine executing orders for users)